Piter2627/valeriomangelicam-gmail.com/src/site/content/en/blog/hands-on-portals/index.md

 But one area we often overlook is page transitions—what our users see when they move between pages.

-A new web platform API proposal called [Portals](https://github.com/WICG/portals) aims to help with this by streamlining the experience as users navigate _across_ your site.
+A new web platform API called [Portals](https://github.com/WICG/portals) aims to help with this by streamlining the experience as users navigate _across_ your site.

-Portals are currently experimental, but you can use them on your site today by taking part in the [origin trial]({{origin_trial.url}}).

 See Portals in action: